tf13/ascii_art_generator/README.md

 # ASCII Art Generator

 A simple web application that converts your text into ASCII art using the power of Python, Flask, and pyfiglet.
+It was created 2025-07-15 using Gemini CLI to test agentic coding using that tool.

 ## Description